Mustafa21266/Project-2-Books/README.md

  which will start the development server and open the browser tab with the web app loaded in it

 **How to use it:**
-1-Click on the circle at the bottom right of the book card to open the HTML Select with the options [Currently Reading, Want to Read, Read, None]
+1. Click on the circle at the bottom right of the book card to open the HTML Select with the options [Currently Reading, Want to Read, Read, None]
-2-if you want to add book to Current Reading section click `Currently Reading` 3-if you want to add book to Want To Read section click `Want to Read` 4-if you want to add book to Read sections click `Read` 5-if you want to remove a book from all sections click `None`
+2. if you want to add book to Current Reading section click `Currently Reading` 3-if you want to add book to Want To Read section click `Want to Read` 4-if you want to add book to Read sections click `Read` 5-if you want to remove a book from all sections click `None`